indra-roy/Cadiac-Arrest-Identification-and-Monitorying-System-by-Machine-Learning-Approach./README.md

-# Cadiac Arrest Identification and Monitorying System by Machine Learning Approach With Blockchain Security.
+# Cardiac Arrest Identification and Monitorying System by Machine Learning Approach With Blockchain Security.